-Air Canada kicked off its summer early with the launch of two new international routes from Vancouver to Nagoya and Frankfurt, marking the beginning of the airline’s summer season.
+Air Canada kicked off its summer early last week with the launch of two new international routes from Vancouver to Nagoya and Frankfurt (pictured), marking the beginning of the airline’s summer season.

 In total, AC plans to launch 11 new international non-stop routes this summer from Vancouver, Toronto and Montreal.